Sarthak99/Python/Blockchain/README.md

 **Welcome to the Blockchain project !!**
-This project has the basic components of [building a blockchain](https://github.com/Sarthak99/Python/blob/master/Blockchain/blockchain.py)  in python, creating an [hypothetical cryptocurrency](https://github.com/Sarthak99/Python/blob/master/Blockchain/satocoins.py) and [smart contracts]() in a blockchain.
+This project has the basic components of [building a blockchain](https://github.com/Sarthak99/Python/blob/master/Blockchain/blockchain.py)  in python and creating an [hypothetical cryptocurrency](https://github.com/Sarthak99/Python/blob/master/Blockchain/satocoins.py) in a blockchain.

 ***